stela2502/Singularity_Tutorial/docs/index.md

 ```
 Paste the copied text with the middle mouse button and save & close vi session with pressing `Esc` and then writing ``:x``.

-As the vi tool is speical I recommend you to use the Jupyter lab interface instead: You can create a new file in the folder using the large plus sign beneth the create folder icon.
+As the vi tool is special (annoying), it is recommended you use the Jupyter lab interface instead: You can create a new file in the folder using the large plus sign beneth the create folder icon.
 You can then select Other -> Text file in the main window and copy the text into the new file; save it as "Singularity_Workshop.def".

 ### Build an Apptainer sandbox

-The sandbox is an intermediate writable folder representation of the final Apptainer image.
-It is very useful to debug a failing %post section, but also to quickly install new packages if the rest of the image should stay the same.
+The sandbox is an intermediate writable folder representation of your final Apptainer image.
+The `%post` section is where your software is installed, and sometimes the installation of software can fail (for example, if a dependency is unmet).
+The sandbox is a good way to fix the installation of software before the image is built from the sandbox.
+It's also a good way to quickly install new packages if the rest of the image should stay the same as before.

-To build that sandbox for manual modification we can run this command:
+To build a sandbox for manual modification we can run this command:
 ```bash
 apptainer build --sandbox Singularity_Workshop Singularity_Workshop.def
 ```

-If this breaks with your own version of the def file, create a new Minimal.def text file with all lines of the %post removed:
+*If* this breaks with your own version of the def file, create a new Minimal.def where all lines of the `%post` have been removed:
 ```text
 Bootstrap: docker
 From: alpine:latest  # Use the latest Alpine Linux image as the base